CumulusNetworks/docs/content/cumulus-netq-47/Lifecycle-Management/_index.md

 weight: 900
 toc: 3
 ---
-{{<notice info>}}

-Lifecycle management is enabled for on-premises deployments by default and disabled for cloud deployments by default.
-Contact your local NVIDIA sales representative or submit a support ticket to activate LCM on cloud deployments.

-Only administrative users can perform the tasks described in this topic.

-{{</notice>}}

 Using the NetQ UI or CLI, lifecycle management (LCM) allows you to:

-- {{<link title="Switch Management" text="Manage switch inventory and roles">}}
+- {{<link title="Switch Management" text="Manage switch inventory">}}
 - Install or {{<link title="Upgrade NetQ Agent" text="upgrade NetQ (Agents and CLI)">}} and {{<link title="Upgrade Cumulus Linux" text="Cumulus Linux">}} on switches running Cumulus Linux
 - {{<link title="NetQ and Network OS Images" text="Manage Cumulus Linux and NetQ images">}}
 - {{<link title="Credentials and Profiles" text="Configure switch access credentials and profiles">}} (required for installations and upgrades)
 - {{<link title="Network Snapshots" text="Create snapshots">}} of the network state at various times
 - View a history of upgrade attempts

+{{<notice note>}}

+Lifecycle management is enabled for on-premises deployments and disabled for cloud deployments by default.
+Contact your local NVIDIA sales representative or submit a support ticket to activate LCM on cloud deployments.

+Only administrative users can perform the tasks described in this topic.

+{{</notice>}}

 ## Access Lifecycle Management in the UI